February 22: Why Wasn’t I Told?

 Confirmation, Reception, & Reaffirmation of Faith Series

-On three Sundays in January we’ll be offering an Adult Forum series designed especially for those preparing for Confirmation, Reception, or Reaffirmation of Faith—and it’s also a great opportunity for anyone who wants to reconnect with the heart of our Episcopal tradition.
-These sessions are less about having all the “right answers” and more about grounding our faith in prayer, practice, and lived discipleship.
+In January we offered an Adult Forum series designed especially for those preparing for Confirmation, Reception, or Reaffirmation of Faith—and also as a great opportunity for anyone wanting to reconnect with the heart of our Episcopal tradition.
+These sessions were less about having all the “right answers” and more about grounding our faith in prayer, practice, and lived discipleship.

 Richard Rohr’s “Falling Upward: A Spirituality for the Two Halves of Life”